 The interview (follow link below) that Rihanna did with Oprah on OWN, Oprah's network, was brave and it reminded us that they are human and this thing messed them up more than we can ever imagine and that there were deep lying issues in the midst of all of it.

+Here is the transcript of the interview (heart breaking yet inspiring) Chris Brown's Assault?
 I was hurt the most.
 Nobody felt what I felt.
 I was hurt because it happened to me.
 It happened to me in front of the world.
 It was embarrassing, it was humiliating.
 It was hurtful.
 It’s not easy.
 I lost my best friend.
 Everything I knew switched in a night and I couldn’t control that.
 I had to deal with that and it’s not easy for me to understand or interpret and it’s not easy for me to interpret on camera with the world watching.
 So it’s hard for me to pay attention to my mind and figuring things out because now it became a circus and I felt protective.
 I felt like the only person that they hate right now is him and it was a weird confusing space to be in.
 Cause’ As angry as I was, as hurt and betrayed, I felt that he made that mistake because he needed help.
 Who’s going to help him?
 Nobody is going to say, ‘he needs help’.
 Everyone is going to say he’s a monster without looking at the source.
 I was more concerned about him.
+Current Relationship?
+We’ve been working on our friendship again and now we are very close friends.
+We’ve built our trust again.
+We love each other and we will probably always will.
+That’s not anything you can change or shut off if you’ve ever been in love.

 Rumors of Dating?